 Inspired by the visionary author of "Infinite City: A San Francisco Atlas."
 The student writers pondered various facets of Laramie, and teamed up with local artists and with "Infinite City" cartographers Ben Pease and Shizue Seigel.
 The result is an intriguing set of maps and artwork that delve into the multiplicity of views that layer any location.

-Wild West town, a college town, a railroad town, the county seat?
+What is the third largest city in the most thinly populated state in the continental U.S.?
+A Wild West town, a college town, a railroad town, the county seat?
 These maps ponder the effects of global warming and cold war, the costs of healthcare, the uses of guns, the history of violence and traces of the East in the West.

 Cold War, Warm Planet